 Fiction has to be plausible.
 Real life?
 Not so much.

 And here we are in the real-life future, when the College of Cardinals has elected a Jesuit pope whose predecessor was choppered into retirement at Castel Gandolfo.
 Which, in case you were wondering, is not actually named after a Tolkien character.
 Trust me on that.
 I do a lot of research for my books.

-The papacy of Francis I is so astonishingly unprecedented, it seemed apocalyptic to some of the Church’s more excitable children.
-There are those who believe St. Malachy prophesied in 1143 that Francis I will be the last pontiff.
-They’re pretty convinced that the end of the world is nigh, but more than a year has passed and the apocalypse tarries.
+The papacy of Francis is so astonishingly unprecedented, it seemed apocalyptic to some of the Church’s more excitable children.
+There are those who believe St. Malachy prophesied in 1143 that Pope Francis will be the last pontiff.
+They’re pretty convinced that the end of the world is nigh, but years have passed and the apocalypse tarries.

 Meanwhile, Pope Francis has enthralled the world much as the current Dalai Lama has over the years: simply by being a manifestly nice guy.
 Good-natured.
 Humble.
 Compassionate.
 Funny and self-deprecating.

 Francis carries his own suitcase, remarking, “It’s normal to carry a bag when traveling!
 We have to get used to this being normal for a pope.”
 The world swoons.

 Francis turns down the lavish, if lonely, papal apartments in favor of a perfectly nice room in the Vatican guest house where he can share meals with others.
 The world smiles.